 Holy Baptism is the gateway of God’s grace to the soul.
 The Church instructs parents to baptize their children soon after birth so that they may benefit from having God’s own divine life dwelling within them.

-PLEASE NOTE: You must be registered and actively attending Mass in the parish for at least three months before scheduling a Baptism.
+PLEASE NOTE: You must be registered and actively attending Mass in the parish for at least six months before scheduling a Baptism.
 To schedule a Baptism, please call the parish office at 843-216-0039.

 -Schedule a Baptism Preparation Class (unless you have taken a class within the past 3 years).
 Also, if you only need to take the class because you belong to another parish, let us know and we will schedule that class and give you a certificate once completed.